Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: The Metric-Torsional Conformal Gravitation

-in terms of the parameters $A$, $B$, $C$, with the same symmetry properties of all curvature defined before but irreducible and still conformally covariant: in terms of this parametric conformal tensor $P_{\alpha\beta\mu\nu}$ the most general invariant further reduces to the form given by $T^{\alpha\beta\mu\nu}P_{\alpha\beta\mu\nu}$ and so we eventually have that the action is given by
+in terms of the parameters $A$, $B$, $C$, still with the same symmetries and irreducible and also conformally covariant in $(1\!+\!3)$-dimensional spacetimes and such that the quantity $T^{\alpha\beta\mu\nu}P_{\alpha\beta\mu\nu}$ is the most general invariant we may write.

+Before proceeding to write the gravitational action, it may be instructive to see that for a generic gravitational Lagrangian the above equivalent formalisms will yield equivalent systems of field equations: to see that, we notice that the variation of a gravitational Lagrangian $L$ is obtained by the variation either with respect to the metric and torsion according to the following expression